Cincinnati Lawyers Helping People Determine if They Are Eligible for the Bankruptcy Means Test

 Ohio Bankruptcy Eligibility Law Firm

 As you may know, there were major changes to the bankruptcy laws in 2005.
 When these laws changed, many people thought that bankruptcy would no longer be an option.
 The fact is, bankruptcy is still a viable option for people who are living with crushing debt burdens.
-We are the law firm of Minnillo & Jenkins, CO.
-LPA.
+We are the law firm of Minnillo Law Group Co., LPA.
 With locations in Cincinnati, our attorneys help people in financial distress through the bankruptcy process.

 Of the many changes to the bankruptcy laws, perhaps the biggest change was the means test.
 Under the means test, if you wish to file Chapter 7 bankruptcy, your household income must be less than the median income for a household of the same size.
 The current median incomes in Ohio are as follows: